|Garden Club of St. Augustine, Inc.

 (See General Rules below and Design Rules at the bottom of the schedule.)

-(Horticulture Rules and Classifications can be found be found by clicking the green button marked
+(Horticulture Rules and Classifications can be found by clicking the green button marked

 "Rules of Entering Horticulture on the main Flower Show page.)